Workplace Safety Is Becoming Law—But Gaps Remain

 Workplace violence is climbing — and frontline workers are taking the brunt.
 In industries like hospitality, retail, and healthcare, employees are often isolated, working remotely, or in locations where backup support from managers or colleagues isn’t always immediately available.

-• A frustrated hotel guest turning on a staff member delivering room service
+- A frustrated hotel guest turning on a staff member delivering room service

-• A caught-in-the-act shoplifter threatening a clerk who steps in
+- A caught-in-the-act shoplifter threatening a clerk who steps in

-• A patient lashing out at a nurse during an off-premises medical treatment
+- A patient lashing out at a nurse during an off-premises medical treatment

 These aren’t edge cases.
 They’re everyday risks.
 And when seconds matter, traditional safety policies fall short.
+Legislatures across the country have taken notice—and workplace panic button laws are now their most concrete response.

 While OSHA has issued workplace violence guidance, it’s non-binding.
 Real protections are happening at the state and city level, where legislation now mandates panic buttons as a concrete safeguard.
 Quiet, instant, and effective, panic buttons allow lone workers to discreetly summon help in an emergency — whether from on-site security, management, or first responders.